 Italian: Whilst Bordeaux suffered from poor weather, Piedmont and Tuscany produced an abundant crop of long-lived 1965 wines that still make good drinking today.

 Bordeaux: 1965 Bordeaux Wines are generally considered to have produced a poor vintage due to wet weather.
 It is unlikely that anything other than the first growths will have sttod the test of time.

 Vintage Port: 1965 is a Vintage that produced some rich and powerful port-wines.
 Not declared by the major Port houses

 Italian: 1964 is an important vintage for Italian Wines closely challenging 1967 as the ‘vintage of the decade’.
 The main regions of Tuscany and Piedmont produced rich, full bodied wines.
 The wines are mature but heavy-weights such as Brunello and Barolos will keep for many years to come.

-Bordeaux: An outstanding vintage!
-The 1964 Wine Vintage produced opulent, concentrated wines with high alcohol, an opaque colour, super length and unbridled power.
+Bordeaux: The 1964 Wine Vintage produced favoured the right bank which produced some opulent, concentrated wines with high alcohol, an opaque colour, super length and unbridled power.
 The harvest and weather favoured those producers on the right bank who harvested early (Graves, St Emilion and Pomerol).
 All of these wines reached the peak of their maturity two decades ago, but show little signs of decline today.
 They will probably last for another decade.